vrsen-ai-solutions/agency-swarm-mcp/README.md

 ## Upstream: Task Master

 This project is based on [Task Master](https://github.com/eyaltoledano/claude-task-master).
 Most users do not need to reference upstream docs unless contributing to core or troubleshooting advanced issues.
-All rules in `.cursor/rules` are inherited from Task Master unless otherwise noted.